Imogen Heap: Public image and legacy

 Heap is also known for her contributions to film and television soundtracks.
 She became known as an early adoptee of social media, particularly Twitter, Myspace, and vlogging, to promote her music and interact with her fans.
 She has expressed praise toward social media's role in music, stating in 2010 that, because of it, "anyone and everyone can get creative and get their voice heard".
 She is also known for her devoted fanbase, with Ian Youngs describing them for BBC News as "substantial" and "among the most devoted and active in music" in 2010.
 A 2012 YouGov poll of her fans found that more than half of the respondents lived in the United States, more than three-fourths were born after 1975, and slightly more than half were male.
 Her renewed success in 2025 through the online popularity of "Headlock" led to an influx of Gen Z fans of her music.
 Her fashion style has been described as "kooky", "theatrical", "weird", and "flamboyant".
 Cory Albertson of Paste described her as having "an outlandish visual persona".
 Her frog-themed outfit at the 49th Annual Grammy Awards has been included on several lists of the most outrageous and iconic Grammys outfits of all time.
+In 2026, she retrospectively described her "over-the-top" fashion earlier in her career as a response to issues she had with her body image.

 Heap has been described as highly influential on pop, hip hop, and R&B musicians and been cited as a musical inspiration by Ariana Grande, Bebe Rexha, Ellie Goulding, Kacey Musgraves, Pentatonix, Chloe Bailey, Empress Of, Dawn Richard, Jamila Woods, Muna, Mree, Woodes, Ben Hopkins, Matthew Parker, Red Moon, Michelle Chamuel, Chaz Cardigan, Laura Doggett, GoodLuck, Kool Kojak, and Stars and Rabbit.
 Heap's songs have also been covered by artists including Pentatonix and Kelly Clarkson, and have been sampled by artists including Grande, Jason Derulo, Wiz Khalifa, Mac Miller, Clams Casino, Lil B, Ryan Hemsworth, Deniro Farrar, Suicideboys, ASAP Rocky, MellowHype, Trinidad James and XV.
 The sampling of her songs has been considered influential in the subgenre of cloud rap.
+Her song "Hide and Seek" also served as an influence in creating the soundtrack of the 2025 feature film KPop Demon Hunters.

 Personal life

 Heap began dating film director Michael Lebor in 2012.
 They have one daughter, Scout, who was born in November 2014.
-Heap was diagnosed with attention deficit hyperactivity disorder (ADHD) during the COVID-19 pandemic.
+Heap was diagnosed with attention deficit hyperactivity disorder (ADHD) during the COVID-19 pandemic and later with autism.
 In 2025, Heap came out as pansexual.